Winthrop, Maine 1-800-273-5200

 Christina Nason has an associate degree in early childhood education and an associate degree in business management.
 She graduated from Casco Bay College in Portland Maine in 1999.
 She worked in the early childhood education field until 2002 when she and her husband chose for her to stay home and raise their children.
 In 2010 she started to home school both her boys for 6 years before they reentered the public school system.
 Christina works at the high school as an Ed Tech.
 Christina finds it rewarding to help these high school students with her personal knowledge from having a child with special needs.
 Christina is always working hard to get service for her oldest child who is on the spectrum and has other medical diagnoses.
 Christina lives in Norway Maine, her childhood home town, with her husband and their two boys, 18 and 20.

-Shannon Landry, Vice President
+Melissa Ponce, Vice President

 Bobbi-Jo Doucette, Secretary